5 Surprising Benefits of Delegation

 By Emily Roner | Updated: 09 Jul, 2019

-Knowing how to delegate effectively is what sets apart stressed, overworked, and uninspiring leaders from those who love their jobs and motivate their teams to achieve great success.
+Effective delegation is what distinguishes stressed, overburdened, and uninspiring leaders. from those who love their jobs and motivate their teams to achieve great success.

-However, if you delegate tasks that don’t require your expertise and/or authority, you can focus on your most critical initiatives while ensuring that all of your miscellaneous projects and tasks get done.
+However, if you delegate tasks that don’t require your expertise and/or authority, you can focus on your most critical initiatives while ensuring that all of your miscellaneous projects and tasks are completed.
 This creates five powerful benefits of effective delegation.

 Here are 5 benefits of delegation you'll experience: